 The WellKiwis studies are members of the SHIVERS programme family.
 SHIVERS is a long series of research on influenza (virus and vaccine) and the WellKiwis Infant study is the third and the WellKiwis Household study is the fourth in the series.

-This is a multi-agency collaboration led by Institute of Environmental Science and Research (ESR).
+This is a multi-agency collaboration led by the Institute of Environmental Science and Research (ESR).
 Other collaborating organisations include the Universities of Otago and Auckland, the Hutt Valley and Capital and Coast District Health Boards, Regional Public Health and other LMCs.

 ESR is New Zealand’s Crown Research Institute specialising in science for communities.
 ESR use world-leading science to safeguard our health, keep our communities safe, protect our food-based economy, and manage the human impact on our water and natural environment.
 To learn more please visit the website(external link).